brainsatplay/wasl/README.md

 Each version of `wasl` is archived in the `versions` folder of this repository.

 ## Design Highlights
-- A new `graph` key/value pair to declare application logic and associations with other code files.
+- New `components` and `listeners` fields that declare application code files and associations with other files.
 - The adoption of [ES Plugins]('https://github.com/brainsatplay/es-plugins') to instantiate Web Components through a configuration object

 ###  Example WASL File